David-Amptmeijer/David-Amptmeijer.github.io/index.md

 - Mercury speciation in aquatic systems
 - Bioaccumulation in marine food webs
 - Biogeochemical and ecosystem modelling
-- DOM interactions and demethylation processes
+- DOM interactions and their link to bioaccumulation processes
-- Environmental exposure pathways
+- Environmental exposure pathways of pollutants such as methylmercury and PFAS

 ---